Develop Your Niche Market Strategy

 Your business strategy evolves over time.
-Along the way, you’ll discover what works and what simply wastes your precious time.
+Along the way, you’ll discover what works and what’s simply wastes your precious time.
 As a result, your business strategy needs periodic adjustments and tune-ups.

 Your niche market strategy guides your growth.
-It’s meant to attract ideal clients, offer targeted services and grow your business.
+It’s meant to attract high value clients, offer targeted services and grow your business.

 - Be clear about your strengths.
-As an entrepreneur, you possess a wide variety of skills.
+As an accounting professional, you possess a wide variety of skills.
 Set time aside to figure out how your strengths benefit your ideal client.

 - Remain flexible.
-Small businesses can easily pivot; whereas, change is more complicated for an enterprise business.
+Small accounting practices can easily pivot; whereas, change is more complicated for a larger firm.
 Continually adjust as client needs adjust.
 Expand your skills.
 And regularly evaluate how you’re spending time.
-Let go of what’s not effective and free up your time by delegating specific tasks that are below your pay grade.
+Let go of what’s not effective and free up your time by delegating specific tasks which are below your pay grade.

 Client Success Leads to More Clients